awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/stream-export-configurations.md

 + [IoTSiteWiseConfig](https://aws-greengrass.github.io/aws-greengrass-stream-manager-sdk-js/aws-greengrass-core-sdk.StreamManager.IoTSiteWiseConfig.html) in the Node\.js SDK

 **Note**
-AWS also provides the AWS IoT SiteWise connector, which is a pre\-built solution that you can use with OPC\-UA sources\.
-For more information, see [AWS IoT SiteWise connector](https://docs.aws.amazon.com/greengrass/latest/developerguide/iot-sitewise-connector.html) in the *AWS IoT Greengrass Developer Guide*\.
+AWS also provides AWS IoT SiteWise components, which offer a pre\-built solution that you can use to stream data from OPC\-UA sources\.
+For more information, see [IoT SiteWise OPC\-UA collector](iotsitewise-opcua-collector-component.md)\.

 ### Requirements<a name="export-to-iot-sitewise-reqs"></a>